 Port of Brisbane operates under a 'landlord port' management model.
-As Port Manager, PBPL manages 123 customer leases and oversees the development and on-going management of a diverse range of land uses, including industrial, transport operations, marine infrastructure, retail/commercial, and environmental buffers.
+As Port Manager, PBPL manages 146 leases/licences and oversees the development and on-going management of a diverse range of land uses, including industrial, transport operations, marine infrastructure, retail/ commercial, and environmental buffers.